spacecowboy/article-annriskgroups-source/README.md

-The data (under the `data` directory) was originally published with the [survival](http://cran.r-project.org/web/packages/survival/index.html) and is available under the LGPL-2 license.
+The data (under the `data` directory) was originally published with the [survival](http://cran.r-project.org/web/packages/survival/index.html) package and is published under the LGPL-2 license.

-The code and all other files (in the root directory) are available under the GPL-3 license (see [LICENSE](https://github.com/spacecowboy/article-annriskgroups-source/blob/master/LICENSE)).
+The code and all other files are available under the GPL-3 license (see [LICENSE](https://github.com/spacecowboy/article-annriskgroups-source/blob/master/LICENSE)).

 ## Experiment files